 During the enrollment period (dates TBD) you must fill out the enrollment request form (link to Gallagher Insurance website provided above).
 Within 48 hours of submitting the form you will receive an email in your @maine.edu account with instructions on how to access your ID card.
 You must make sure that you have a Maine address entered on your Student Center in your MaineStreet account, as your card will be mailed to you.

-Online full medical insurance policies (non-supplemental) to meet the above requirements can be purchased at ISO International Student Insurance.
-The Compass PPO Plan is a good option for F-1 students.
-The J1 Exchange/J1 Exchange Superior are both good options for J-1 Students/Scholars.
+Online full medical insurance policies (non-supplemental) to meet the above requirements can be purchased at ISO International Student Insurance: Compass PPO Plan or ISO Secure (F-1 students); J1 Exchange or J1 Exchange Superior (J-1 Students), OR at iNext: Global Scholars Plus (F-1 Students); Global Adventure/Global Adventure Plus (for J-1 Students)

 Are J-1 Exchange Visitor Language Assistants and Scholars covered by the UMF international student health plan?